leuty/eb-cosmo/README.md

 This extended version provide details to better understand the new process of building the libraries needed for the Cosmo model.

 It's important to notice that this current approach is diverging from the one used by MeteoSwiss and thus cannot be yet applied on Kesch.
-This also mean that currently we cannot (and we won't) merge it into the `crclim` branch of Cosmo-pompa.
+This also means that currently we cannot (and we won't) merge it into the `crclim` branch of Cosmo-pompa.
 That's why all this stays for now in its own repository.

 ## About the repository